fukurosan/Jhaystack/docs/searchapi.md

    - **Type**: `number`
    - **Default**: `undefined`

+> ### queryAsync(query, options?)

+Works identically to query() but is asynchronous and multi-threaded.
+Note that any comparison function provided to this function must support serialization.
+Check the comparison strategy chapter for more information

 > ### search(value, options?)

 The search function executes a search using comparison functions based on the provided search value.